signalfx/signalfx-go-tracing/README.md

 # SignalFx Tracing Library for Go

-The SignalFx Tracing Library for Go helps you instrument.
-Go applications with the OpenTracing API 2.0 to capture and report distributed traces to SignalFx.
+The SignalFx Tracing Library for Go helps you instrument Go applications with the OpenTracing API 2.0 to capture and report distributed traces to SignalFx.